 The Creation Science Store is not-for-profit.
-All proceeds from sales support educational missions, such as the CreationWiki encyclopedia and our annual conference in the Seattle area.
+All proceeds from sales support our educational missions, such as the CreationWiki encyclopedia, and our monthly symposium or annual conference in the Seattle area.

 Already Gone: Why your kids will quit church and what you can do to stop it

 by Ken Ham & Britt Beemer with Todd Hillard

 Nationwide polls and denominational reports are showing that the next generation is calling it quits on the traditional church.
 And itís not just happening on the nominal fringe; itís happening at the core of the Faith.

 What are the factors that could cause the next generation to be lost from the local church?
 Ken Ham from Answers in Genesis commissioned Britt Beemer from Americaís Research Group to find out.
 In the first scientific study of its kind, Beemer surveyed a thousand 20-30 year olds who used to go to Evangelical churches on a regular basis but have since left it behind.
 The results are not just surprising; they are shocking:

 Those who faithfully attended Sunday school are more likely to leave the church than those who do not.

 Those who regularly attended Sunday school are more likely to believe that the Bible is less true.